mavryk-network/bake.mavryk.org_content/en/tezwatch/tutorials/how-to-setup.md

 ## Setup and configuration of baker performance monitoring

 The whole setup and configuration process currently takes very little time as the features are limited.
 We are working on adding more features and more platforms.
-If you have any suggestions, please let us know on [Discord](https://discord.gg/cVGMA4MaNM) or [Telegram](https://t.me/tezcapital).
+If you have any suggestions, please let us know on [Telegram](https://t.me/MavrykNetwork).

 The setup is done using slash commands, which means just type the `/` character in the chat in the #tezwatch channel and you will see a list of available commands for the TezWatch bot.